microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 This example shows how to interactively authenticate to Microsoft Entra ID using device code flow.

-For more information about Device Code flow, see <https://learn.microsoft.com/entra/identity-platform/v2-oauth2-device-code>.
+For more information, see [Device Code flow](https://learn.microsoft.com/entra/identity-platform/v2-oauth2-device-code).

 ### Example 5: App-only access: Using client credential with a Certificate thumbprint